Research Articles and Research Resources

 Online submission site for new submissions www.submit2SciSignal.org

-Published Research Articles can be short (4 to 5 pages with 2 to 4 figures) or long (8 to 10 pages with 5 to 7 figures).
-Both short and long Research Articles include an Abstract and should be structured as follows: Introduction, Results, Discussion, and Materials and Methods.
+Published Research Articles or Research Resources can be short (4 to 5 pages with 2 to 4 figures) or long (8 to 10 pages with 5 to 7 figures).
+Both short and long formats include an Abstract and should be structured as follows: Introduction, Results, Discussion, and Materials and Methods.
 Supplementary Materials are permitted but should be limited to information that is not essential to the understanding and evaluation of the research presented in the paper.
 For a short format article, the manuscript may be 3000 to 5000 words with 2 to 4 figures.
 For longer format articles, a general guideline is 5 to 7 figures and 5000 to 7000 words.
 Authors should refer to the Information for Authors for general information about manuscript preparation and the journal's policies.
 Submitted manuscripts should be as complete as possible and the editors will assist authors in shortening manuscripts if accepted.

-Whereas Science seeks to present papers of particularly broad interest across the greater scientific community, Science Signaling will seek out papers that have strong interest and broad impact in the more limited context of understanding mechanisms of cellular regulation.
+Whereas Science seeks to present papers of particularly broad interest across the greater scientific community, Science Signaling will seek out papers that have strong interest and broad impact in the more limited context of understanding mechanisms of cellular and physiological regulation.

 Papers submitted to Science, but not accepted for publication may, in some cases, be eligible for publication in Science Signaling.

 Research Articles and Research Resources are accompanied by short summaries written by the Science Signaling staff editors.
 These can be accessed by either navigating to the Editors' Summaries section of the Literature part of the site or by choosing the Editor's Summary view from the article.

 Science Signaling.
 ISSN 1937-9145 (online), 1945-0877 (print).
 Pre-2008: Science's STKE.
 ISSN 1525-8882